halah-dev/devops-assessment-task/k8s/README.md

     kubectl apply -f service.yaml
 ```
 3. **Check Deployment Status**
-- Verify the deployment and service status:
+- Verify the deployment and service status to ensure the pods are running and the service is accessible.:
 ```bash
     kubectl get deployments
     kubectl get services